decentdao/decent-interface/README.md

 ### Setup - Docker

-- For more information about docker installation and setup for local development:
+- For more information about Docker installation and setup for local development:
   [Docker README](./docker/README.md)

 ### Running Docker